konvajs/site/source/docs/sandbox/Shape_Tango.md

-title: Shape Tango
+title: HTML5 Canvas Shape Tango with Konva
+layout: demo_page
 ---

-#HTML5 Canvas Shape Tango with Konva
+# HTML5 Canvas Shape Tango with Konva

 Instructions: drag and drop the shapes and press the "Tango" button to make the shapes move.  refresh the page to generate new random shapes.